 “Oh, they have historic buildings, cobblestone-lined streets, and a few museums,” I replied vaguely.
 Which basically described every village, town and city in Europe.

 “Ugh,” he sighed.
 We were at the tail-end of our trip, and frankly, we were museumed-out.
 And my description clearly wasn’t selling it.
 But I didn’t want to admit why I really wanted to go, either.
-Still, Mark was unconvinced that this little town would offer anything unique or interesting, so I finally fessed up to the truth.
+Still, Mark wasn’t convinced that this little town would offer anything unique or interesting.
+So I finally fessed up to the truth.

-Even with this new information revealed, Mark remained skeptical that Alkmaar was going to be anything other than another quaint but indistinct town.
-But, accommodating husband that he is, he wisely decided to indulge my cheese obsession, albeit with a sigh and a shake of his head.
+Even with this new information, Mark remained skeptical that Alkmaar was going to be anything other than another quaint, but indistinct town.
+But, accommodating husband that he is, he wisely decided to indulge my cheese obsession.

-When we arrived at the Alkmaar train station, we weren’t quite sure which direction to head, but we saw a few people walking purposefully in the same direction, so we decided to follow and see if we were all going to the same party.
+When we arrived at the Alkmaar train station, we didn’t know which direction to head.
+We saw a few people walking purposefully in the same direction, so we followed them to see if we were all going to the same party.
 As we walked, more people joined in, so by the time we arrived near the old town square there were a few dozen of us.
 Like a sparse, fast-moving zombie hoard, motivated by the promise of cheese instead of brains.

 Even the number of air bubbles becomes an important factor in judging cheese quality.
 Perfect cheeses have evenly-spaced air bubbles throughout.
-Cheese without air bubbles, or “eyes,” are referred to as blind cheeses, and are considered inferior.
+Cheese without air bubbles, or “eyes,” are called blind cheeses, and are considered inferior.

 Yeah, I’d still eat it.
 Actually I prefer it when my food can’t look back at me anyway.

-I also can’t leave out the Cheese Maidens, who are dressed in traditional garb and walk around selling grab bags of cheese and cheese-related products to the crowd.
+I also can’t leave out the Cheese Maidens.
+They walked around selling grab bags of cheese and cheese-related products to the crowd.

-The grab bags were offered in two prices, 10 Euros and 15 Euros.
+The grab bags came in two prices, 10 Euros and 15 Euros.
 Mark caught me watching people buy the grab bags with longing in my eyes, so he offered, “should we buy a bag and see what’s inside?”
 Well, ok, if you insist.
-We flagged her over and made the deal for a 10 euro bag.
+We flagged over a cheese maiden and purchased a 10 euro bag.
 The initial excitement of the market waning, we moved to a quiet area to see what treasures we had just purchased.

 The bag contained a plastic Beemster-logo bowl and four really generous wedges of gouda, weighing between .205 and .315kg each.
 Considering that one wedge of that size would normally run $15-20 or more back home, this was an amazing deal.

 And then, almost as quickly, buyers’ remorse set in.
 We had one more day in Amsterdam before flying home.
-I didn’t know whether I would be allowed to bring my cheeses home on the plane.
-A dark little cheese-wheel-shaped cloud formed over my head as I wondered what would become of my precious cheese hoard.
+I realized that we didn’t know whether I could to bring my cheeses home on the plane.
+A dark little cheese-wheel-shaped cloud formed over my head as I wondered what would become of my precious hoard.

-In the meantime, we still had plenty of time to enjoy Alkmaar and do some more exploring.
+In the meantime, we still had plenty of time to enjoy Alkmaar and explore.
 We took in the farmer’s market, which, of course, included more cheese.
 One table sold the most lovely cheese samples, perfect for a snack:

 We also took in the Cheese Museum, because, well, it seemed silly not to, considering it was the entire theme of the day.
 The museum was quite informative, going through the history of cheese in Alkmaar, and housing many cheese-related implements.
 The documentary film was well worth the price of admission alone, though the museum itself is quite traditional and at times, a bit dry.

-What it Offers: Aside from the Friday cheese market and cheese museum, there is also a national beer museum, housed in a 17th Century brewery.
-However since we had already seen the Heineken museum in Amsterdam, we decided to forego visiting the one in Alkmaar.
+Aside from the Friday cheese market and cheese museum, there is also a National Beer Museum, housed in a 17th Century brewery.
+Their bar apparently offers over 80 different beers!
+However, since we had already seen the Heineken museum in Amsterdam, we decided to forego visiting the one in Alkmaar.
 I realize it’s not a fair comparison, and the Heineken museum is very commercial (it literally contains an entire room devoted just to its commercials).
-But, in the theme of being museumed-out, we decided that one could only go to so many beer museums on one trip.
+But, in the theme of being museumed-out, we decided that one could only visit so many beer museums on one trip.
 But if anyone has gone to the museum, please share your experiences and whether it was worth visiting!

-There is also a Beatles museum, an art museum, several lovely churches…even a red light district!
-But really, Alkmaar’s claim to fame is the cheese market.
+Alkmaar also has a Beatles museum, an art museum, and several lovely churches.
+Alkmaar even boasts its very own red light district!
 If you want to see this pretty little town from a different vantage point, try renting a bike or taking a canal boat tour.

-Shopping Level: Surprisingly good for a town of 95,000.
+Shopping is surprisingly good here for a town of 95,000.
 We probably spent an hour or two shopping, which we didn’t expect to do.
 The main shopping street is mostly pedestrian-only, with the occasional car coming in and out, so be mindful of that.
-My favourite find was Miss Etam; a chain with clothing similar to Cleo or Ricki’s, and very reasonable prices. http://www.missetam.nl/
+My favourite find was Miss Etam; a chain store with clothing similar to Cleo or Ricki’s, and very reasonable prices.

-How Long to Stay: I would recommend getting here for at least 9:30am if you want a good view of the cheese market festivities, as it does get crowded quickly.
-The bell rings promptly at 10am, and by 12:30 things pretty much disperse, leaving you to your own devices.
+I would recommend getting here for at least 9:30 am if you want a good view of the cheese market festivities, as it does get crowded quickly.
+The bell rings promptly at 10 am, and by 12:30 things pretty much disperse, leaving you to your own devices.
 Save some time to wander the streets filled with lovely cafes and shops, and take in a museum or two.
 Half a day will cover several of the highlights depending on your interests.

 As for my fears of bringing the cheese back with me on the plane?
-Well, as soon as we got back to Amsterdam we headed to the Apple store to Google the customs limitations for Canada.
-Yes, I was that paranoid, and determined, not to be forced to gorge myself on all the cheese we had just purchased, or worse yet, have to throw it away at the airport, never to savour its creamy delights.
+Well, as soon as we got back to Amsterdam we went to the Apple store and Googled the customs limitations for Canada.
+Yes, I was that paranoid, and determined, not to have to gorge myself on all the cheese we had just purchased.
+Or, worse yet, have to throw it away at the airport, never to savour its creamy delights.
 Here’s what we discovered: